diogo-aos/iseg_pg_aaiml_intro_python/markdown/7_lesson4.md

 <class '__main__.Vehicle'>
 ```

+--

-- When we create an object, we call it instantiation.
+- When we create an object of a certain class, we call it instantiation.
 - Classes by themselves don't do anything, but their instantiated objects do.
+  - The <span style="color:gold">concept</span> of a Car doesn't take us anywhere, but a specific (<span style="color:gold">instantiated</span>) car can.

 --

 #### classes from other packages

-- Remember the Pandas DataFrame?
+Remember the Pandas DataFrame?

 ```python
 df = pandas.read_excel("prices.xlsx")